WinterAxis/ESV-MD-Bible/The_Bible_esv/23_Isaiah/Isa_52.md

 As many were astonished at you-- his appearance was so marred, beyond human semblance, and his form beyond that of the children of mankind--

 ###### 15
 so shall he sprinkle many nations.
-Kings shall shut their mouths because of him, for that which has not been told them they see, and that which they have not heard they understand. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Kings shall shut their mouths because of him, for that which has not been told them they see, and that which they have not heard they understand.

 ***